about pass the feather

 Dawn's background in the arts, business marketing and management is combined with her graphic and web design skills to produce organic and Indigenous inspired branding for organizations and entrepreneurs.

-Dawn has shared her skills with hundreds of Indigenous women since founding the Indigenous Arts Collective of Canada.
+Dawn has shared her skills with hundreds of Indigenous women since founding the Indigenous Arts Collective.
 She is a full time volunteer.

 Pass The Feather, Dawn, Indigenous artist, artist, feathers, graphic design, web design, smudge feathers, IndigenARTSY, native american arts and crafts, moon time, moon water